Skip to content

 There is a fast train between Prague and Vienna, and it is a fine option for a solo traveller travelling light.
 But once you are two or more, or carrying real luggage, a private transfer usually makes more sense.

 You are collected at your door and dropped at your destination — no taxis to the station at either end, no platform changes, no lifting bags onto luggage racks.
 You leave exactly when you want to, not when the timetable says.
 The price is fixed for the whole car, so for three or four people it is often comparable to four train tickets.
-And the journey itself is calmer: a quiet Mercedes, your own conversation, a stop where you choose.
+And the journey itself is calmer: a quiet private vehicle, your own conversation, a stop where you choose.
 For families with children, for business travellers with an early meeting, or for anyone who simply does not want to think about logistics, the door-to-door transfer is the easy answer.

 What's included